niiknow/vue-wp-plugin-starter/README.md

 ... more TBD

 # LICENSE
-GPLv2 or later, see LICENSE file.
+This can be MIT; but since we want to be compatible with Wordpress, we'll have to go with GPLv2 or later.
+Also see LICENSE file.